Why FIRST?

 Financial

-One less year of medical school means there is one less year of paying for medical school.
+For those accelerated, students would receive one less year of medical school which means there is one less year of paying for medical school.
 Students can save thousands of dollars with an accelerated program.
 In addition, once FIRST scholars enter the practice phase of the program after residency in a rural or underserved community, they can be matched up with loan repayment programs.

 Community

 With a handful of scholars in each class of the program, students can form a community of like-minded individuals.
-Scholars also get the opportunity to work closely with the program’s director and coordinator for more individualized attention and assistance.
+Scholars also get the opportunity to work closely with the program director, faculty from various primary case specialties, and coordinator for more individualized attention and assistance.

 Ongoing Support

-While support from the FIRST Program’s leadership is more hands-on while a FIRST scholar is still in medical school, that support does not end with graduation through monthly continuing education meetups and practice support.
+While support from the FIRST Track’s leadership is more hands-on while a FIRST scholar is still in medical school, that support does not end with graduation, as opportunities will exist for connections with career possibilities in the future, National Health Service Corps, and the NC Rural Center, in addition to UNC based rural outpatient and inpatient clinical practice sites.

 Is Committed to Serving North Carolina